-Sometimes your dentist would recommend a root canal therapy as a treatment option to save your teeth.
-This is when the infection has reached the inside chamber of your teeth and might be the only option to save them.
+Sometimes your dentist would recommend root canal therapy as a treatment option to save your tooth.
+It is when the infection has reached the inside chamber of your tooth and might be the only option to save it.

 What is a root canal- Your teeth are made up of three layers which include enamel (outer layer), dentin (Middle layer) and the pulp which consists of the nerves and blood vessels and resides in the hollow internal chamber and canals in the roots of your teeth.